Planning Examples

 What we did:

-• Connected business and personal finances: I built a single plan that linked business cash flow decisions to personal wealth-building milestones.
+• Connected business and personal finances: Built a single plan that linked business cash flow decisions to personal wealth-building milestones.

-• Created a reinvestment framework: We set clear thresholds for when to reinvest in the business and when to diversify into personal accounts.
+• Created a reinvestment framework: Set clear thresholds for when to reinvest in the business and when to diversify into personal accounts.

-• Proactive tax strategy: I shifted the work from year-end tax scrambles to quarterly planning that aligned retirement contributions, entity structure, and distribution timing.
+• Proactive tax strategy: Shifted the work from year-end tax scrambles to quarterly planning aligned with retirement contributions and distribution timing.

 By the end of the engagement, decisions about reinvestment, retirement savings, and tax timing were coordinated rather than reactive.
-He stopped guessing about when to pull money out of the business, and the path to financial independence outside the business stopped being theoretical.
 That's the kind of decision Keystone is built for.

 Business Owner Selling Practice and Approaching Retirement